JSBmanD/docs/pages/emails/leanplum.md

     ![image](/_assets/img/pages/email/add-domain.png)

+[block:callout]
+{
+  "type": "protip",
-!!! protip "Having trouble or new to Universal Links?"
-    Follow [these instructions](/deep-linking/universal-links/) for more details on enabling Universal Links in the Branch dashboard and in Xcode.
+  "title": "Having trouble or new to Universal Links?", "body": "Follow [these instructions](/deep-linking/universal-links/) for more details on enabling Universal Links in the Branch dashboard and in Xcode."
+}
+[/block]

 ### Return YES to continueUserActivity